 Riders that are injured in a rideshare accident may be able to recover from the driver of their vehicle, from the other drivers, and possibly even from their own insurance.

 In certain circumstances, passengers are even able to recover from the rideshare company.
-Uber, Lyft, and Sidecar have been required to maintain excess liability coverage for their drivers.
+Uber and Lyfthave been required to maintain excess liability coverage for their drivers.
 Some of these companies carry million-dollar insurance policies.
 However, it is not clear whether these coverages will, in fact, protect their passengers if an unfortunate accident occurs.
 An experienced California rideshare injury attorney can help you steer through the myriad of laws and insurance policy provisions that relate to passengers in accidents.